kz26/dottorrent/docs/cli.rst

 	dottorrent/1.6.0 (https://github.com/kz26/dottorrent)

+When creating a torrent, all dotfiles (filenames beginning with a '.') are excluded.
+On Windows systems running Python 3.5+, all hidden files are excluded as well.

 To add multiple trackers and/or web seeds, repeat the ``-t`` and ``-w`` as many times as necessary, e.g. ``-t tracker1 -t tracker2``.